Judy Hashman nee Devlin.

 Photo:- Graham Habbin.

-1967-Judy Hashman
+1967-Judy Hashman – The Final Championship.

-Judy managed to get back from one-game-to-love deficit and levelled to one game all, but the young Japanese girl’s shots were deceptive and Judy was on the verge of exhaustion.
-When the Japanese girl led by 5-1 in the third it looked like Judy’s advisers were going to be proved right, but with her intense concentration and the will-to-win, she fought back to save a match point, eventually snatching a 12-10 win and claimed the title for the 10th time.
+Earlier, Miss Takagi had beaten Judy in the Uber Cup in New Zealand and pressure had mounted for the great star to bail out from the All-England while still at the top.
+But Hashman chose to defend her title, and in due course, Judy faced Takagi in the final.
+Judy managed to get back from a one-game-to-love deficit and levelled to one game all, but the young Japanese girl’s shots were deceptive and Judy was on the verge of exhaustion.
+When the Japanese girl led by 5-1 in the third, it looked like Judy’s advisers were going to be proved right, but with her intense concentration and will to win, she fought back to save a match point, eventually snatching a 12-10 win and claimed the title for the 10th time.

 Never before nor after did she play so well for so long, it is a tribute to her that she would climax a career with such a class performance.
 After the final, Judy pulled the curtain down on her glittering singles career- retiring at the top, as she had wanted.